comet-ml/ez-mcp-toolbox/README.md

 - `--prompt PROMPT` - The prompt to use for optimization
 - `--dataset DATASET` - Name of the dataset to optimize on
 - `--metric METRIC` - Name of the metric(s) to use for optimization (comma-separated for multiple)
+- `--metrics-file METRICS_FILE` - Path to a Python file containing metric function definitions.
+The metric must be a Python function that takes (dataset_item, llm_output) as parameters.
+Required for optimizer.

 #### Optional Arguments

-- `--metrics-file METRICS_FILE` - Path to a Python file containing metric definitions (alternative to using opik.evaluation.metrics)
 - `--experiment-name EXPERIMENT_NAME` - Name for the optimization experiment (default: ez-mcp-optimization)
 - `--opik {local,hosted,disabled}` - Opik tracing mode (default: hosted)
 - `--debug` - Enable debug output